C# Eval Expression How to use the Compile Method?

 The Compile method allows you to compile any C# code or expression at runtime and return a delegate.

-The Compile method is slightly harder to use than the Execute method.
-However, the Compile method offers the best performance as you directly use the delegate.
+The Compile method is slightly harder at first to understand than the Execute method.
+However, the Compile method offers the best performance as you directly use the delegate (compiled method).

 C# Compile Method